-Cappadocia is a historical land in central Turkey and in the central part of Anatolia plateau.
+Cappadocia is a historical land in central Turkey and the central part of the Anatolia plateau.
 It stretches south of Ankara and east of Konya.
 In 1985, it was inscribed on the UNESCO World Heritage List: ”Goreme National Park and the Rock Sites of Cappadocia.
 In a spectacular landscape, entirely sculpted by erosion, the Goreme valley and its surroundings contain rock-hewn sanctuaries that provide unique evidence of Byzantine art in the post-Iconoclastic period.
 Dwellings, troglodyte villages and underground towns – the remains of a traditional human habitat dating back to the 4th century – can also be seen there.”

 Below, I will describe what most delighted me in Cappadocia.
 Apart from a brief description of several places and hot air balloon flight – it will be a story mainly described by the image.